Prudhoe: A Historical and Modern Gem

 Museums and Cultural Institutions

 While Prudhoe does not have large museums, it benefits from its proximity to cultural institutions in Newcastle and surrounding areas.
-Locally, community centers and libraries host various cultural events, workshops, and exhibitions that celebrate the town’s heritage and contemporary arts.
+Locally, community centres and libraries host various cultural events, workshops, and exhibitions that celebrate the town’s heritage and contemporary arts.

 Festivals and Local Traditions